 SEO has evolved tremendously over the past few years.
 Much of what used to be considered “best practices” are now either obsolete or could negatively impact your search visibility.
-As Google continues to optimize their algorithm to deliver the most accurate results for searchers, we need to adjust our strategy to ensure we are getting the most return on investment.
+As Google continues to make algorithm updates to deliver the most accurate results for searchers, we need to adjust our strategy to ensure we are getting the most return on investment.

 When it comes to optimizing a page for search, the traditional rule was; one page, one keyword focus.
 But does this rule still apply?
-Should we still be optimizing our pages around a specific and defined keyword?
+Should we still be optimizing our pages around specific search terms and defined keywords?

-According to a study by Ahrefs, the average #1 ranking page will also rank in the top10 for nearly 1,000 other relevant keywords.
-So if your page is ranking in the top position for a given term, it’s also ranking for about a 1,000 other related terms.
+According to a study by Ahrefs, the average #1 ranking page will also rank in the top 10 for nearly 1,000 other relevant keywords.
+So if your page is ranking in the top position for a given term, it’s also ranking for about 1,000 other related terms.
 So how does this work?
-Let’s get into the power of topic-based search vs. keyword obsessed search.
+Let’s get into the power of topic-based search vs. keyword-obsessed search.

 Traditional SEO says one page, one specific term.
-We’re going to optimize that page around one term from top to bottom.
-Now, I’m not telling you that keyword research or on page optimization around a specific term is wrong because it’s not.
-You absolutely should have a technical discipline to do SEO the right way.
+We’re going to optimize that page around one term from top to bottom to achieve the top keyword ranking position.
+Now, I’m not telling you that keyword research or on-page optimization around specific search terms is wrong because it’s not.
+You absolutely should have the technical discipline to do SEO the right way.
 But we need to start thinking outside of just specific keywords.
-If you look at the research in the link above, we show the study by graphs which talks about the power of ranking in number one position versus specific term.
+If you look at the Ahrefs research in the link above, you’ll see the power of ranking in the number one position versus a specific term.
 You actually need a ranking for about a thousand other terms in the top ten as well that are very related and are going to drive over the traffic.

 So how do we start to shift our mindset, and how do we start to shift our strategy to understand how we can become topical authorities when it comes to our brands online?

 Your users are really going to start to drive interaction more than ever before.
-If you’re not really understanding users, doing the correct persona research, you’re going be way behind in this area.
-Instead of just obsessing over rank tracking, obsessing over keywords, you need to start obsessing over your users and the problems that they have and then developing content that will solve their problems.
+If you’re not really understanding users, doing the correct persona research, you’re going to be way behind in this area.
+Instead of just obsessing over rank tracking, obsessing over keyword positions, you need to start obsessing over your users and the problems that they have, doing research on their search intent, and then developing content that will solve their problems.

-So how do you get started with topic based SEO strategy?
+So how do you get started with topic-based SEO strategy?
 Well, we need to start with a very broad keyword.
 You wanna start at the very broad target that we’re trying to hit.
-So in this case, I'm going to choose my temple, I want to be known for local SEO.
-So that’s a very, very broad term.
-Now outside of that, are going to be long-tailed keywords.
+So in this case, I want to be known for local SEO.
+So that’s a very broad term and a top-of-the-funnel search query.
+Now outside of that, are going to be long-tail keyword phrases.
 So we still need to do keyword research, and we need to understand what people are searching for.
 We’re using that research a little bit differently than we would’ve in the past.

 So we will start doing some research on local SEOs.
-So local SEO companies, local SEO, okay, those are kind of keyword variants, they’re similar to my main topic.
-But how do you show up on google maps?
+So local SEO companies, local search engine optimization – those are kind of keyword variants, they’re similar to my main topic.
+But how do you show up on Google Maps?
 That’s still related to SEO but has SEO nowhere in the actual term.
 But it’s still part of the topic as a whole.
 How do I get my business to show up in search?
-How do I drive in early traffic to my local business?
-We start to look back at these other terms that are kind of related, that maybe have some similarities and relevancies to the topic as a whole, but they make sense of the big picture, right?
+How do I drive in organic traffic to my local business?
+We start to look back at these other terms that are kind of related, that maybe have some similarities and relevancies to the topic as a whole, but they make sense in the big picture, right?

-So we’re not obsessing so much about specific terms, but we're obsessing way more about the topic and making sure that we’ve got an understanding of the topic as a whole.
+So we’re not obsessing so much about specific target keywords or high-traffic keywords We’re obsessing about the topic and making sure that we’ve got an understanding of the topic as a whole.
 I like to loop these into clusters, having the core topic in the middle and doing a bubble … Venn diagram or a bubble chart on the outside of it and sort of see where these things overlap, see how they’re connected.
-And then I can use that research to create really good content, answering specific questions that my users have and helping drive them to my new page, my money page, the conversion page, the page that I really want them to get to in order to know more about my services.
+And then I can use that research to create really good content, answering specific search queries, and helping drive potential customers to my new page, my money page, the conversion page, the page that I really want them to get to in order to know more about my services.

 A lot of the time we focus so much on these very narrow keywords, and we blog about very narrow keywords, and we have a very specific intent, like the ones I’m ready to do … people don’t always do what we want them to do.
-Searchers are looking for questions, looking for answers quickly, and a lot of times they want to get back to our main set, see what we have to offer.
+Searchers are looking for answers to their questions.
+Then they want to see what we have to offer.
 How much is this going to cost me?
 What do these guys actually do?
-What do they do and how is this going solve my problem?
+How is this going to solve my problem?

-So topic authority helps you to really drive traffic back to the core pages on your site by creating easy, organic, and natural pathways instead of forcing somebody down a random page tunnel.
-Random pages are great, I use them all the time too, and they're very helpful, but you have to make sure that it's contextually appropriate for the user and that they can find the information they want in the shortest amount of clicks possible.
-The topic based SEO is helping you rank for more terms and gives you more search visibility so you can actually pour more people in the top of the funnel and then direct them to those pages, those core topic pages that they really want to know about.
-So instead of obsessing about rank, instead of obsessing about keywords, use the keywords, use the research, use the data you have, to make informed decisions about how you can become a topic authority.
+Topic-based SEO is helping you rank for more terms and gives you more search visibility so you can actually pour more people in the top of the sales funnel and then direct them to those pages, those core topic pages that they really want to know about.
+So instead of obsessing about search engine rankings, instead of obsessing about keyword positions, use the keywords, use the research, use the data you have, to make informed decisions about how you can become a topic authority.

-All right, so I hope that was helpful today, I know we didn’t go deep into the topics, but we did link out to a really good article and really good research, so please take some time to dive into that.
-Trust me, topic based SEO is the way to go.
+All right, so I hope that was helpful today, I know we didn’t go deep into the topics, but we did link out to a really good Ahrefs article and really good research on keyword ranking pages, so please take some time to dive into that.
+Trust me, topic-based SEO is the way to go.
 You will rank for more terms, you’re going to drive more traffic, and you’re going solve more problems.
 Yes, 15% of searches are brand new every day, but 85% are people who have been searched again and again and again.
-So it’s still important to understand that you can be a topic authority across the web in your specific area, but it all starts with making sure you’re solving your problems, making sure that you understand what your users are actually looking for and then developing good content that’s not keyword stuffed or forced, but actually makes a difference in their lives.
+So it’s still important to understand that you can be a topic authority across the web in your specific area, but it all starts with making sure you’re solving your problems, making sure that you understand what your users are actually looking for, and then developing high-quality content that’s not keyword-stuffed or forced, but actually makes a difference in their lives.
 Until next time, Happy Marketing.